SausageMuffins/Mind-Palace/Notes/Computer Engineering/Deadlocks.md

 **How does it work?**
 - Every resource request will need to provide more information -> eg: the maximum amount of resources needed (for each type) that it will need in the future as well.
 - An [[Deadlocks#Bankers Algorithm|avoidance algorithm]] is used to check the current resource allocation state to see if the above resource request will not lead to a deadlock state.
-- The above two procedure ensures a ==**safe state:**== A sequence of processes such that each process's requests will always be satisfied (*currently available resource + held resources by previous processes*) such that any preceding any following processes will finish their task.
+- The above two procedure ensures a **safe state:** A sequence of processes such that each process's requests will always be satisfied (*currently available resource + held resources by previous processes*) such that any preceding any following processes will finish their task.

 A system being in a safe state guarantees no deadlocks.
 The converse is true.

-##### Bankers Algorithm
+##### ==Bankers Algorithm==

 The bankers algorithm keeps in mind the main idea for avoiding a deadlock --> check and see if allocating the resource will enter a dead lock state.